EishaMazhar/tech-portfolio/docs/about.md

 ## Education

-- BS(CS) @FAST National University of Computer & Emerging Sciences (2017-2021).
+- BS(CS) @FAST National University of Computer & Emerging Sciences (2017-2021, 3.73 CGPA).
-- Pre-Engineering @BAMM PECHS Govt Girls College, Karachi (2015-2017)
+- Pre-Engineering @BAMM PECHS Govt Girls College, Karachi (2015-2017, A+ Grade)
-- MGSS - Ismailia Youth Services School (Batch of 2015)
+- MGSS - Ismailia Youth Services School (Batch of 2015, A+ Grade)

 ## Recognitions and Achievements

+- Submitted a research paper on 'ML-based Analysis on Rating generation through Amazon Reviews', in FIT'2021 Conference, by COMSATS Islamabad.
+- Winner 'For Women, by Women - Douglas Award' in Rutgers University's Global Hackathon “HackHERS’21”.
+- Built the idea of Safe Pooling App, which got 4th rank out of 200 teams in Built by her 2020 hackathon: by NIC Khi.
+- 2nd Prize/Raffle Winner in MLH Cyber Security Challenge, in Fashion Tech Hackathon 2021.
 - GHC(Grace Hopper Celebrations) Student Scholar 2020.
   - 1 of 1300 scholars who got an opportunity to attend the World's largest Women in Tech conference.
 - Winner of Women Tech Quest'2020-Coding Competition.
   - Won coding competition in the student category.
 This competition is organized by 10Pearls University every year in which 500+ females take part from all over Pakistan.
-- Dean Lister Spring 2019, Spring 2018, and Fall 2019.
+- Dean's Lister Spring'18, Spring'19, Fall'19, Fall'20, Spring'20, Fall'20, and Spring'21.

 ## Tools, Languages and Skills